Real-life Skills Coaching Alert!

 About the Author

-Dr. Miranda Milana provides comprehensive evaluation services for children and adolescents with a wide range of concerns, includingMiranda Milana Headshot attention deficit disorders, communication disorders, intellectual disabilities, and learning disabilities.
+Dr. Miranda Milana provides comprehensive evaluation services for children, adolescents, and young adults with a wide range of concerns, includingMiranda Milana Headshot attention deficit disorders, communication disorders, intellectual disabilities, and learning disabilities.
 She particularly enjoys working with children and their families who have concerns regarding an autism spectrum disorder.
 Dr. Milana has received specialized training on the administration of the Autism Diagnostic Observation Schedule (ADOS).

 Dr. Milana places great emphasis on adapting her approach to a child’s developmental level and providing a testing environment that is approachable and comfortable for them.
 She also values collaboration with families and outside providers to facilitate supports and services that are tailored to a child’s specific needs.